Futures on Nexo: A Beginner’s Guide

-Want to know more about Futures before trading on the Nexo app?
+Want to know more about Futures before trading on Nexo?
 Then it’s time to delve into perpetual contracts, leverage dynamics, margin risk, and more.
 Let’s begin!

 What Are the Types of Futures Contracts?